Brain Health

 There’s a tiny part of your brain called the hypothalamus that’s about as large as a pebble or a pea, yet it’s a real-life illustration of the term “small but mighty.”
 That’s because the hypothalamus plays a big role in your overall health and even dictates your chances of living to a ripe old age.

-In other words, changes in this part of the brain are key to how you feel on a daily basis.
+In other words, changes in this part of the brain are key to how you feel daily.
 For example, the hypothalamus is involved in how well you sleep and deal with stress.
-And when inflammation in the hypothalamus increases as you get older, that inflammation may speed up the aches and pains, sleeplessness and illnesses that plague older people.
+And when inflammation in the hypothalamus increases as you get older, that inflammation may speed up the aches and pains, sleeplessness, and illnesses that plague older people.

 Keeping The Hypothalamus In Balance